rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 point provide the notion of separation, on the one hand, and the point of origin in the establishment of spans through time or space, i.e. veĺeste veĺes ‘from village to village’ and śokśeste tundos ‘from autumn to spring’.
-Temporal reference point and location can also be attested in deverbal morphemes, whereas the deverbal nouns in %OmA have a high tendency of indicating temporal reference point, while non-finite elative forms in %OmstO are highly attested for indicating an ongoing process (see Bubrix 1947:
+Temporal reference point and location can also be attested in deverbal morphemes, whereas the deverbal nouns in -OmA have a high tendency of indicating temporal reference point, while non-finite elative forms in -OmstO are highly attested for indicating an ongoing process (see Bubrix 1947:
 16; Alëškina 2000: 222–228; Rueter: power-point presentation “Non-finite elative
 ‘-mstO’ in Erzya”, Tallinn: Finiteness and non-finiteness 11/25/2009, 2009b).
 Finally, the elative is attested in both nominal and clausal syntax.
 At the NP level this case